 Small Business and Home- base full-time business

 A small home-based full-time business is a business where you earn a full-time income from your home-based business.
-For any kind of home-based business, this will be the most difficult kind of business to develop and will probably take many years.
+For any home-based business, this will be the most difficult kind of business to develop and will probably take many years.

 Here are some things to consider when looking to start a home-based full-time business:

 - Business Capital – Have enough business capital to support yourself while trying to earn a full-time income from your home-based business.
 Do not expect to start your business and automatically earn enough income to support yourself and your family.
-Building any kind of business, especially a full-time profit-generating business, takes time, and there will be additional expenses for your home budget.
+Building any business, especially a full-time profit-generating business, takes time, and there will be additional expenses for your home budget.
 For example, your electricity or water bill could increase.
 You may need a better telephone or internet service or more stable electricity if that is a problem.
 All of this can be an additional expense.

 - Discipline and Hard Work – To start a full-time home-based business will take a lot of discipline and hard work.
 You may work long hours, even on the weekend, or late into many evenings.
 Be prepared for this, as this will happen.